makefunstuff/sketchbook.nvim/README.md

 ## Warn

-This was quick and dirty implementation, so not everything will perfectly because currently its in "works on my machine" state.
+This is quick and dirty implementation, something will probably won't work for you.
+Currently it's in 'works on my machine' state.

 ## Features